SQLDrivenAbdul/Airline-Regional-Analysis/README.md

 - Airlines with with only load factor as also classified "operator" meaning they operated but the ask was not provided
 - Airlines with ask value only are classified "active" which means they have availabe seats but not patronized by passengers
 - Airlines with ebit-usd value are classified as "no_efficiency_data"  while airlines that didn't fail in any of these bins/categories are tagged 'inactive'

-- N/B: For my analysis, i focused on the airlines tagged operated only, as they are those that can't help answers of both efficiency and profit.
+#### Note: For this analysis, I focused exclusively on airlines tagged as "operated" only, as they are the most relevant for evaluating both efficiency and profitability

   ```sql